 Many individuals and businesses alike fall into the trap of posting way too much on social media.
-Yes, it’s true that high volumes of statuses, images, tweets, and videos being posted on these platforms means that nothing is around for very long and if someone hasn’t checked their feed within half an hour they may have missed your post.
+Yes, it’s true that high volumes of statuses, images, tweets, and videos being posted on these platforms mean that nothing is around for very long and if someone hasn’t checked their feed within half an hour they may have missed your post.

 Posting constantly in the hopes of every single follower seeing at least something is not the answer to this.
 Your social media efforts are in vain if everyone has blocked you, hidden you, or unfollowed you for being annoying and clogging up their feed.

 Maintaining consistently high quality and worthy posts means that you will hold people’s attention and earn your place on their newsfeed.
-If you’re really good they may even go searching for any posts of yours they may have missed.
+If you’re really good they may even go searching for any posts of yours, they may have missed.

-High quality content that people love cements you in their mind as a brand they like.
+High-quality content that people love cements you in their mind as a brand they like.